Causal Spillover Effects Using Instrumental Variables: Setup

-A unit's compliance type is determined by the vector $(D_{ig}(0,0),D_{ig}(0,1),D_{ig}(1,0),D_{ig}(1,1))$, which indicates the unit's treatment status for each possible instrument assignment.
+The vector $(D_{ig}(0,0),D_{ig}(0,1),D_{ig}(1,0),D_{ig}(1,1))$, which indicates the unit's treatment status for each possible assignment, determines each unit's compliance type.
 For example, a unit with $D_{ig}(z,z')=0$ for all $(z,z')$ always refuses the treatment regardless of her own and her peer's assignment.
-A unit with $D_{ig}(z,z')=1$ for all $(z,z')$ always receives the treatment regardless of her own and peer's assignment.
+A unit with $D_{ig}(z,z')=1$ for all $(z,z')$ always receives the treatment regardless of her own and her peer's assignment.
 A unit with $D_{ig}(1,1)=D_{ig}(1,0)=1$ and $D_{ig}(0,1)=D_{ig}(0,0)=0$ only receives the treatment when she is assigned to it, regardless of her peer's assignment, and so on.
-Without further restrictions, there are a total of 16 different compliance types in the population.
-I will introduce the following monotonicity assumption to restrict the number of compliance types.
+Without further restrictions, there is a total of 16 different compliance types in the population.
+To reduce the number of compliance types, I will introduce the following restriction that generalizes the commonly invoked monotonicity assumption to the spillovers case.